Ebola patient in Dallas turns critical, no new U.S. cases

 Authorities have said the individuals placed in isolation included the four members of a single family whose apartment Duncan was staying in when he fell ill after traveling to Dallas from Liberia on Sept.
 19. The six others are healthcare workers, including those who transported Duncan by ambulance on his second trip to the hospital on Sept.
 28.

 Duncan became ill on the night of Sept.
-25 and visited the emergency room at Presbyterian Hospital, but was sent home without being screened for Ebola, despite telling a nurse there that he had just been to Liberia.
+25 and visited the emergency room at Presbyterian Hospital, but was sent home with antibiotics and not screened for Ebola, despite telling a nurse there that he had just been to Liberia.

 The hospital issued a statement on Friday saying that Duncan's travel history was "documented and available to the full care team," including doctors, through electronic records, contrary to the hospital's earlier assertions that all staff were not made aware of his recent presence in West Africa.